 If your product or service is robust and well worth the price, good marketing will be able to turn interested onlookers and eager visitors into paying (and hopefully repeating!) customers.
 To that end, these trends should still be your top priorities when aiming to gather leads and convert them into sales.

-If you’re not taking advantage of digital marketing and its current trends, then you’re missing out on prospective customers, unlimited reach for advertising, valuable feedback, and getting FREE insight into what your competitors are up to!
+Suppose you’re not taking advantage of digital marketing and its current trends.
+In that case, you’re missing out on prospective customers, unlimited reach for advertising, valuable feedback, and getting FREE insight into what your competitors are up to!

 - Dominique Hall, SEO - Junior Account Executive